buelowp/sunset/README.md

 * I do not build or test on a Windows target.
 I don't have a Windows machine to do so.
 I do test this on a Mac, but only lightly and not every release right now.

 # ESP Devices
 The popular ESP devices seem to have some inconsistencies.
-Extensive testing by a user on an 8266 has shown that being 32 bit, but without a true FPU can cause the micro to hang or fail for some of these calculations.
-Since the library depends on some very extensive use of double AND standard match functions, it's not possible to optimize this out, hence the 32 bit with an FPU requirement.
-The report was that the library may cause the math to take longer than the watchdog timeout for some combinations of Latitude, specifically above 67.
+While it is possible to run on the 8266, which has no FPU but is 32bit, the math is slow, and if you are doing time constrained activities, there is no specific guaruntee that this library will work for you.
+Testing shows it does work well enough, but specific timings on how long it takes to do calculations, especially above 67 degrees, have not been done.
+Use it at your own risk.

-At this time, using this library with an 8266 is not considered a valid combination.
-I do have ESP32 devices, but not available right now, so testing against an ESP device with an FPU, even if it's a bit hobbled (see links below) has to wait unless I get a volunteer.
-I'll post results when I can run the tests.
+At this time, using this library with an 8266 is not considered a valid combination, though it may work for you.

+The ESP32 also has some FPU issues, though at this time, there is no indication this library will not work on that micro.

 * https://www.esp32.com/viewtopic.php?f=14&t=800
 * https://blog.classycode.com/esp32-floating-point-performance-6e9f6f567a69